sta48/sta48.github.io/documents/design-journey.md

 ### Target Audiences (Final Submission)
 > Tell us how your final site meets the needs of the target audiences.
 Be specific here.
 Tell us how you tailored your design, content, etc. to make your website usable by both target audiences.

+For both target audiences, the first page works as an attention grabber with latge statistics, big quotes, a summary of the problem, and the solution the organization asking help for.
+It also directs them to an external link where they can donate if they are convinced.

+For anyone seeking detailed information about the solution, the All About Cups page provides a concise reasoning for why the solution is the best for the problem.

+For the affluent women who like to be more informed and feel connected to the organizations they donate to, The Project page provides details of the specific goals that will be accomplished and when and the Inspiration page provides an insight into the organizations founder and the reason she is so invested into the problem.

+To cater to the Corporate businesses, the navigation bar indicates a Sponsors page that they can get to from the home page.
+This is done so that, if they want to get involved but don't have too much time to dive deep into the organization, they can quickly go to the sponsors page and submit the contact form.

 ### Additional Design Justifications (Final Submission)
 > If you feel like you haven’t fully explained your design choices in the final submission, or you want to explain some functions in your site (e.g., if you feel like you make a special design choice which might not meet the final requirement), you can use the additional design justifications to justify your design choices.
 Remember, this is place for you to justify your design choices which you haven’t covered in the design journey.
 You don’t need to fill out this section if you think all design choices have been well explained in the design journey.

+Instead of having a separate page for the confirmation, I decided to do it within the form block, as there wasn't enough information to create a whole new page for.
+Creating a new page would just waste space, so including a confirmation messege within the form block also minimizes clutter within the website.

 ### Self-Reflection (Final Submission)
 > Reflect on what you learned during this assignment.
 How have you improved from 1300?
 What things did you have trouble with?

+Creating a new website and going through the design process really gave me an insight into the minute details that you have to take into consideration when designing a website.
+A lot of times, without the design process, one can get carried away with features and texts they want to include in a website.
+The design process reigns in that run-on sense of thinking and makes the website concise and efficient.
+It induces the sense that the website is for the audience not the creator.
+Thus, instead of glamorous or complex features, the most efficient way to get information across is the best.